gausspy/gausspy/README.rst

 * `lmfit <https://lmfit.github.io/lmfit-py/intro.html>`_

-If you do not already have Python 3.6, you can install the `Anaconda Scientific Python distribution`_.
+If you do not already have Python 3.6, you can install the `Anaconda Scientific Python distribution <https://store.continuum.io/cshop/anaconda/>`_.

 ---------------------
 Optional Dependencies